 Speaking of premium options, the Hide.me Premium package is fairly comparable to others in terms of offerings.
 You can use up to five devices simultaneously and get unlimited data transfer.
 You also get port forwarding – not available in the other packages – which will mainly appeal to torrenters.

-Overall, Hide.me is in the upper pricing tier as compared to other providers.
+Overall, Hide.me is very expensive compared to other providers.
 All paid options do include a 14-day money-back guarantee.
 This isn’t quite on par with the 30-day guarantee offered by providers like ExpressVPN, but it’s decent all the same.

 Apps are available for Windows, MacOS, iOS, Android, and Windows Phone.
 One feature that you don’t see with many VPNs is a full suite of protocols to choose between.
-This VPN ranks highly in general when it comes to privacy and security with zero logs, plus IPv6 and DNS leak protection.
-There’s also a kill switch to act as a backup in case the VPN connection is lost.
+This VPN ranks highly in general when it comes to privacy and security with no logs of user activity or IP addresses.
+It comes with IPv6 and DNS leak protection and a kill switch.
+The latter acts as a backup in case the VPN connection is lost.